MartaBofillRoig/BCE/README.md

 	* Selection of composite binary endpoints in clinical trials.
 Biom J. 2018 Mar; 60(2):246-261.

-	* Sample size derivation for composite binary endpoints. arXiv:1807.01305
+	* Sample size derivation for composite binary endpoints.
+Stat in Med.
+DOI: 10.1002/sim.8092.

 ## BG_AREpaper
 Source  code  for implementing and reproducing  the procedures discussed in Bofill&Gómez